Wardrop/Scorched/Milestones.md

 Some of these remaining features may be broken out into a separate contributor library to keep the core lean and focused.

 * Make specs for Collection and Options classes more thorough, e.g. test all non-reading modifiers such as clear, delete, etc.
+* Implement template caching with option to disable/enable (disabled by default in development)
 * Add view helpers
   * Add helper to easily read and build HTTP query strings.
 Takes care of "?" and "&" logic, escaping, etc. This is intended to make link building easier.